Map symbol: Level of Measurement of Property

 Many map symbols visualize not just the location and shape of a geographic phenomenon, but also one or more of its properties or attributes.
 Geographers and cartographers usually categorize properties according to the classification system of Stanley Smith Stevens, or some revision thereof, such as that of Chrisman.
 Different kinds of symbols and visual variables are better at intuitively representing some levels than others, especially when the visual variable portrays the same kind of differences as the represented attribute.

 Cognition and semiotics

 In cartography, the principles of cognition are important since they explain why certain map symbols work.
-In the past, mapmakers did not care why they worked.
+In the past, mapmakers did not care why the symbols worked.
 This behaviorist view treats the human brain like a black box.
 Modern cartographers are curious why certain symbols are the most effective.
 This should help develop a theoretical basis for how brains recognize symbols and, in turn, provide a platform for creating new symbols.

 According to semiotics, specifically the Semiotic theory of Charles Sanders Peirce, map symbols are "read" by map users when they make a connection between the graphic mark on the map (the sign), a general or specific concept (the interpretant), and a particular feature of the real world (the object or referent).
 Map symbols can thus be categorized by how they suggest this connection: